HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 9-11

-If you live in a sunny place, then you may try your hands on summer snapdragon, as it’s a heat-loving annual that produces beautiful, vibrant blooms from late spring to fall.
+If you live in a sunny place, then you may try your hands on summer snapdragon.
+It loves the heat and will definitely thrive.

 87. Swan River Daisy